olivianhu/olivianhu/README.md

 ## Hi, I'm Olivia!
 - Currently a sophomore studying computer science at the University of Pennsylvania
 - Interested in software dev, web dev, and data science
-- Enjoys reading, going to concerts, trying new restaurants, and creating art!
 - Feel free to reach out at [huolivia@seas.upenn.edu](huolivia@seas.upenn.edu) to chat :)

 <!--